All the royal family members attending Prince Philip’s memorial

 The memorial will take place on Tuesday 29 March

-It’s been nearly one year since Prince Philip died, and the royal family are marking the anniversary of the Duke of Edinburgh’s death with a memorial on Tuesday 29 March.
+It’s been nearly one year since Prince Philip died, and the royal family are marking the anniversary of the Duke of Edinburgh’s death with a memorial today, Tuesday 29 March.

 The Duke died on 9 April last year, aged 99.